4zzlm7/block-mesh-support-faq/LOGIN_WITH_WALLET.md

 <img width="753" alt="image" src="https://github.com/user-attachments/assets/b8329c58-d3cc-4e0d-952e-7f7558f37d0b">

 It will fill in your `email` after you approve connection and you can copy it from the form.
+The next big leap in crypto won’t be loud.
+It’ll be subtle—
+transaction by transaction, integration by integration.

+And when the world realizes stablecoins now move at internet speed, Codex may already be the chain powering that reality.